AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 	* Tapped - Follows with "|ABV|IBU|Temp|user|Beer Name|Beer Style|Hops|Grains|Oz Remaining|DaysT|kWeight|Rating"
 		* ABV - Alcohol by volume to 1 decimal.
 Pulled from the recipe.
 		* IBU - International bitterness units.
 Pulled from the recipe.
-		* Temp - Current serving temperature in Farenheit of keg/KegWarmer.
+		* Temp - Current serving temperature in Fahrenheit of keg/KegWarmer.
 		* user - User who brewed the beer.
 Pulled from the recipe.
 		* Beer Name - Pulled from the recipe.
 		* Beer Style - Pulled from the recipe.